My portfolio

 |

-1) Rock pool & jumping boy
+1) Rock pool and jumping boy

-For this portfolio I decided that after my winning image in this years
+For this portfolio I decided that after my

-Splash In -British UK prints, I would structure my images around a couple
+winning image in this years Splash In -British UK prints, I would

-of split level images.
-This image is another one from a series of images I
+is another one from a series of images I took of my son jumping over

-took of my son jumping over a rock pool in Cornwall in April 2007.
-I am
+a rock pool in Cornwall in April 2007.
+I am standing up to my waist

-standing up to my waist in a big pool and my son was happy just to keep non-
+in a big pool and my son was happy just to keep non- stop jumping

-RAW file looked great.
+file looked great.
 I had hoped to shoot with available light but it

 just did not work and was forced to use strobes to illuminate the